-A client sent me an interesting blog post about X-rays, chiropractors, and back pain.
+A client recently sent me an interesting blog post about X-rays, chiropractors, and back pain.

-Chiropractors and doctors consider back pain a structural problem, when in fact most back pain is functional in nature.
+Chiropractors and doctors consider back pain to be a structural problem, when in fact most back pain is functional in nature.

-To learn the methods and movements that will teach you to reverse chronic muscle pain, increase awareness, control and flexibility of muscles - and save you money in the long run - click here to buy my new, easy-to-follow instructional DVD.
+To learn the methods and movements that will teach you to reverse chronic muscle pain, increase awareness, control and flexibility of muscles, click here to buy my new, easy-to-follow instructional DVD.